mgurley/inav/README.md

 1. A light-weight patient and provider registry written in Ruby on Rails.
 1. A protocol and patient-activity management Java web application based on the National Cancer Institute caBIG®'s Patient Study Calendar(PSC) -- an open-source Java web application.
-1. The ESUP CAS Server configured to authenticate against an unencrypted, file-based store of users.  (<a name="authentication-note">Note!</a> This configuration should only be used for testing purposes.
+1. The ESUP CAS Server configured to authenticate against an unencrypted, file-based store of users.  (<strong>Note!</strong>  This configuration should only be used for testing purposes.
 For a production deployment, an institutional CAS server should be used or the ESUP CAS server should be reconfigured to authenticate against a secure store of users -- for example, an LDAP server.
 See [http://esup-casgeneric.sourceforge.net/install.html ](http://esup-casgeneric.sourceforge.net/install.html) for further details.)
-1. A proxy callback application to enable the patient/provider registry Ruby on Rails application to make CAS proxy calls to PSC.  (<a name="rails-proxy-note">Note!</a> See the documentation for the RubyCAS-Client for an explanation of running a separate Rails application to enable CAS proxying: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)
+1. A proxy callback application to enable the patient/provider registry Ruby on Rails application to make CAS proxy calls to PSC.  (<strong>Note!</strong>  See the documentation for the RubyCAS-Client for an explanation of running a separate Rails application to enable CAS proxying: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)

 Within this hybrid application, a seamless end-user experience is provided by a shared look and feel, inter-application communication via RESTful API calls and the implementation of single sign-on via the Central Authentication Service protocol.